julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, September 20, 2024.
+Saturday, September 21, 2024.
 Quote of the day:

-> "But time growing old teaches all things." - Aeschylus
+> "When I have a dream, I don't have a life.
+I live for the dream." - Yossi Ghinsberg